mjbeli/WebDevelopment/VueJS/04-forms/README.md

 cd project-name
 ```

-This command install bootstrap-vue in our project:
+This command will install bootstrap-vue in our project, including things like...
+ - execute npm command
+ - include ```import './plugins/bootstrap-vue'``` sentence in src/main.js
+ - create new js file for this plugin

 ```
 vue add bootstrap-vue
 ```